November 1 HOPE

 November 29 PEACEFUL

 One goal of an athlete is to enjoy a peaceful life.
 When he has done well, he wants to spend a relaxing time with his family and friends.
 This time refreshes him to be able to go and compete well.
 People who don’t live a peaceful life will eventually not perform as well.
 A Christian longs to live a peaceful life as well.
 When he is living in obedience to God, he enjoys the benefits of that lifestyle.
 This peacefulness gives you time to recharge your emotional batteries to withstand the challenges of life.
-Are you living a peaceful life?
+How is God recharging you?

 2 Peter 3:1-18

 A certainty for every athlete is that of a challenging experience.
 These can happen every game or sometimes multiple times in one game.
 How you respond to them ultimately determines your outcome.
 When a player fails to respond to a difficult situation, it guarantees defeat.
 To get back up and compete harder gives you an opportunity for victory.
 Christians, many times, will face difficulties.
 How we respond to them affects our outcomes.
 We should never allow ourselves to be defeated.
-When you are knocked down, do you get up to fight again?
+What are you currently fighting for in your life?

 1 John 1:1-10